A ‘Black Panther’ Sequel Is Just About Guaranteed

-By now, many of you have already seen the glory that is Marvel’s Black Panther.
+By now, many of you have already seen the glory that is Marvel’s Black Panther (we’ve seen it and it’s brilliant, what are you waiting?).
 So it goes without saying that talk of a sequel is already floating out there.

 Speaking to Variety, Kevin Feige, the president of Marvel Studios, spoke on the return of T’Challa to the big screen, along with director Ryan Coogler securing another bag.